How Many Students Make it to Graduation Day?

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Amridge University about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend Amridge University we would expect an overall graduation rate of 32.6%.
-However, students are graduating at a rate that is 10.4% lower than that.
-Therefore, Amridge University is performing below average at graduating students based upon those students' anticipated academic achievement in college.
+Based on the caliber of first-time/full-time students that attend Amridge University we would expect an overall graduation rate of 44.4%.
+With an actual rate that is 44.4% lower than expected, Amridge University is among the worst performing schools nationally when it comes to graduating students based upon those students' anticipated academic achievement in college.

-77.8% of students at Amridge University failed to graduate within 150% of the expected time.
-The majority did so because they dropped out.
+100.0% of students at Amridge University failed to graduate within 150% of the expected time.

 - How many people drop out of college?